-Blue Shop Gallery at Woolwich Contemporary Print Fair | 2024
+Blue Shop Gallery at Woolwich Contemporary Print Fair 2025 | Stand 8

-Blue Shop Gallery is exhibiting for the 5th time at Woolwich Contemporary Print Fair and this year we are thrilled to bring a selection of exquisite 1/1 totally unique monotypes by 6 British artists.
-Print can be traditionally static but you can expect to find bursts of colour, pigment and emotion in our selectiomn this year, please do come and join us.
+Blue Shop Gallery is exhibiting for the 5th time at Woolwich Contemporary Print Fair and this year we are thrilled to bring a selection of exquisite 1/1 totally unique monotypes by 6 artists.
+Print can be traditionally static but you can expect to find bursts of colour, pigment, expression and emotion in our selection of works this year.
+Made with a variety of exciting processes all 6 artists are pushing the boundaries of print and colour.
+Woolwich Contemporary Print Fair, the leading international art fair for original contemporary print, presents a unique alternative model that is revolutionising the traditional art market, disrupting the elitist nature of art fairs, and pushing the boundaries of print.

 BSG EXHIBITING ARTISTS